DR3AM-Hub/BayesianROC/README.md

 Written by Franz Mayr and André Carrington

-Please read 'Bayesian ROC Tookit Documentation.docx' for details.
+Please read 'Bayesian ROC Tookit Documentation.docx' from the Github page for details.

 BayesianROC is a subclass of DeepROC (from the Deep ROC Toolkit).
 It computes measures related to the Chance and Bayesian iso performance baselines and produces associated plots.

-TestChanceROC.py, creates a BayesianROC object and performs tests for the Binary Chance paper.
-When TestChanceROC.py is run: for all the interactive input questions, just hit enter to accept the defaults and only change the costs to what you want.
+Test_Binary_Chance.py, creates a BayesianROC object and performs classification and analysis.
+Questions are asked as input: you may hit enter to accept defaults, except it is recommended that you change the costs to see the effect of Binary Chance.